-The Ashlawn ESOL/HILT team would like to welcome you to Ashlawn Elementary School.
+The Ashlawn EL team would like to welcome you to Ashlawn Elementary School.

 Ms. Amy Fong

-I grew up across the continents of Africa, Asia, and North America which developed in me a love for cultures and learning from others.
-I love working with students from other cultures and places.
-I am going on my fourth year as an ESOL teacher at Ashlawn and I have been teaching for 12 years.
-Prior to coming to Ashlawn, I worked as a classroom teacher at a private school.
-I have an MSE degree in early childhood education with an ESOL endorsement from John Brown University and an Med in reading education from the University of Virginia.
-I love spending time with my husband and daughter, reading, exercising, eating tasty ethnic food, and exploring new places.
+I grew up across the continents of Africa, Asia, and North America which developed in me a love for cultures and learning with and from others.
+I love working with students from multiple cultures and countries.
+I have been an EL teacher at Ashlawn for eight years going on nine and I have been teaching for a total of 16 years.
+Prior to working at Ashlawn, I worked as a classroom teacher (various grade levels between 1st-3rd grade) at a private school.
+I have an undergraduate degree in early childhood education with an ESOL endorsement from John Brown University and an master’s degree in reading education from the University of Virginia.
+I love spending time with my husband, my 6 year old daughter, and my 4 year old son.
+I love reading, exercising, eating tasty food from all over the world, and exploring new places.
 My favorite children’s book is “The Giving Tree” by Shel Silverstein.
 I love working at Ashlawn because of the people.
 It’s such a supportive and inclusive community which I’m so thankful to be a part of.

 Ms. Terry Hill